Romance, summer without sun and apology cards

 Chancellor Clemens von Metternich's (1773 - 1859) police state kept these social movements under control for a long time.
 Liberal ideas, newspapers, pamphlets, writings, books and associations were under the general suspicion of the authorities.
 Magazines and journals had to adapt or be distributed underground in order not to fall victim to censorship.

-However, these were all marginal phenomena that only concerned a small number of wealthy people.
-As in any post-war period, the economic situation was less than stellar and the Napoleonic Wars had raged for over 20 years.
-The university, which drew young aristocrats into the city's economic cycle, was not reopened until 1826.
-Unlike industrial locations in Bohemia, Moravia, Prussia or England, the hard-to-reach city in the Alps was only just beginning to develop into a modern labour market.
-Tourism was also still in its infancy and was not a cash cow.
-And then there was a volcano on the other side of the world, which had an undue influence on the fortunes of the city of Innsbruck.
+And then there was a volcano on the other side of the world that had an undue influence on the fate of the city of Innsbruck.
 In 1815, Tambora erupted in Indonesia and sent a huge cloud of dust, sulphur and ash around the world.
 In 1816 Year without summer into history.
 All over Europe, there were freak weather conditions, floods and failed harvests.
 The economic upheavals and price rises led to hardship and misery, especially among the poorer sections of the population.

 Even back then, it was customary to visit your relatives on the first day of the year to give each other a Happy New Year to make a wish.
 It was also customary for needy families and beggars to knock on the doors of wealthy citizens to ask for alms at New Year.
 The introduction of the New Year's relief card killed several birds with one stone.
 The buyers of the card were able to institutionalise and support their poorer members in a regulated way, similar to the way street newspapers are bought today.
 Twenty is possible.
 At the same time, the New Year's apology card served as a way of avoiding the unpopular obligatory visits to relatives.
 Those who hung the card on their front door also signalled to those in need that no further requests for alms were necessary, as they had already paid their contribution.
 Last but not least, the noble donors were also favourably mentioned in the media so that everyone could see how much they cared for their less fortunate fellow human beings in the name of charity.